 About Lizzie O’Shea

-As a lawyer, I’ve spent many years working in public interest litigation, on cases brought of behalf of refugees and activists, among others.
-I was proud to represent the Fertility Control Clinic in their battle to stop harassment of their staff and patients, as well as the Traditional Owners of Muckaty Station, in their successful attempt to stop a nuclear waste dump being built on their land.
+As a lawyer, I’ve spent many years working in public interest litigation, on cases brought on behalf of refugees and activists, among others.
+I was proud to represent the Fertility Control Clinic in their battle to stop harassment of their staff and patients, as well as the Traditional Aboriginal Owners of Muckaty Station, in their successful attempt to stop a nuclear waste dump being built on their land.